bcbio/bcbio-nextgen/docs/contents/installation.rst

 - ``--nosudo`` For running in environments where you lack administrator privileges.
+- ``--isolate`` Avoid updating users ``~/.bashrc`` if installing in a non-standard PATH.
+This facilitates creation of isolated modules without disrupting the user's environmental setup.
 - ``--nodata`` Do not install genome data.

 To bootstrap installation, the machine will need to have some basic